cris-s-santiago/Rocket-Elevators-AI-Alexa/README.md

 Ask a little briefing about Rocket Elevators

+              "what is the rocket elevators situation",
-              What is going on at Rocket Elevators
+              "How is it going at Rocket Elevators", "What is new at rocket elevators",
-              What's up at Rocket Elevators
-              How is it going at Rocket Elevators
+              "What is happening at Rocket Elevators",
+              "A briefing please",
-              Tell me about the company
+              "Tell me about the company",
-              A briefing please
-              Tell me what is happening at Rocket Elevators
-Ask a list of Builds require intervention
+              "Tell me what is going on at Rocket Elevators", "Tell me what is up at Rocket Elevators", Ask a list of Builds require intervention

-                How many buildings that require intervention
+              "how many buildings that require intervention",
-                Buildings with intervention
+              "buildings with intervention"
-Ask the status of an elevator
+Ask the status of an elevator (id can be between 1-231)

-                What is the status of elevator 1
-                What is the elevator 2 status
+              "What is the status of elevator {id}", "What is the elevator {id} status",
-                Tell me the status of elevator 3
+              "What's the status of elevator {id}",
+              "What's the elevator {id} status",
-                Can you tell me the status of elevator 4
+              "Tell me the status of elevator {id}", "Tell me the elevator {id} status",
-                Give me the status about elevator 5 Ask details of an elevator
+              "Can you tell me the status of elevator {id}", "Give me the status about elevator {id}" Ask details of an elevator (id can be between 1-231)

-                What is the details of elevator 1
-                What is the elevator {id} details
+              "What is the details of elevator {id}", "What is the elevator {id} details",
-                What's the details of elevator {id}
+              "What's the details of elevator {id}",
-                What's the elevator {id} details
+              "What's the elevator {id} details",
-                Tell me the details of elevator {id}", Tell me the elevator {id} details",
+              "Tell me the details of elevator {id}", "Tell me the elevator {id} details",
-                Can you tell me the details of elevator {id}", Give me details about elevator {id}"
+              "Can you tell me the details of elevator {id}", "Give me details about elevator {id}" Change elevator Status (id can be between 1-231)

+              "Change elevator {id} status to {status}",
+              "Change the status of elevator {id} to {status}", "Change status to {status} for elevator {id}" Ask details of any particular Customer (id can be between 1-50)

+              "What is the details of customer {id}", "Give me details about customer {id}",
+              "What is the information of customer {id}", "What is the customer {id} information",
+              "What's the information of customer {id}",
+              "What's the customer {id} information", Ask the status of an Column (id can be between 1-115)

+              "What is the status of column {id}", "What is the column {id} status",
+              "What's the status of column {id}",
+              "What's the column {id} status",
+              "Tell me the status of column {id}", "Tell me the column {id} status",
+              "Can you tell me the status of column {id}", "Give me the status about column {id}" Change Column Status (id can be between 1-115)

+               "Change column {id} status to {status}",
+               "Change the status of column {id} to {status}", "Change status to {status} for column {id}" Ask details of any particular Intervention (id can be between 1-5)

+                "What is the details of intervention {id}", "Give me some information about intervention {id}", "What is the information of intervention {id}", "What is the intervention {id} information",
+                "What's the information of intervention {id}" Ask the status of a particular Intervention (id can be between 1-5)

+                "What is the status of intervention {id}", "What is the intervention {id} status",
+                "What's the status of intervention {id}",
+                "What's the intervention {id} status",
+                "Tell me the status of intervention {id}", Change Intervention Status to Inprogress (id can be between 1-5)

+                "Can you change intervention {id} to the status in progress", "Change the status in progress for the intervention id {id}"

+Change Intervention Status to Completed (id can be between 1-5)

+               "Can you change intervention {id} to the status completed", "Change the status completed for the intervention id {id}"

 ![](images/week11photo10.jpg)